| 1986-88 AMPLIFIER, low freq audio (UQ6) 16040752 $41.15

 accessory.
 Test the functionality of the subwoofer.
 Assuming you did everything

+right and you have a good subwoofer unit, it should work.
 Disconnect the car battery once again, and then reinstall the balance of

 components in the reverse order of disassembly, making sure that all wires are